nhannguyen95/algorithms/languages/python/notes2.md

 **To decode a byte stream**: Use `bytestream.decode()`

-One needs to notice that the notion of bytes doesn't apply to Unicode, since some encodings include character code point too large for a byte:
+One needs to notice that the notion of bytes doesn't apply to Unicode, since some encodings include character code point too large for a byte.
+So think _characters_ instead of _bytes_ for Python string.

+In Python, a zero (null) character (`\0`) does not terminate a string the way a null byte in C does.
+In fact, no character terminates a string in Python.

 ---